eficode-academy/helm-katas/test-helm-deployments.md

 - Clean up the test pod after the test has run with `kubectl delete pod sentences-sentence-svc-test`.

-**Add a new test which uses regex to check that the returned body of the sentence service is correct**
+## Extra: Add a new test which uses regex to check that the returned body of the sentence service is correct

 Helm test pod specs can contain any container executing arbitrary commands.